Feyerabend/bb/workbook/ch05/parsers/simple/PARSE.md

 ## Simple Parser

-This code implements a simple tokenizer and parser for a basic arithmetic expression language.
+This code implements a simple tokeniser and parser for a basic arithmetic expression language.
 The language supports variables (identifiers), integers, floating-point numbers, and common arithmetic operations like addition, subtraction, multiplication, division, modulus, bitwise AND, OR, XOR, and unary minus.
 The parser constructs an Abstract Syntax Tree (AST) to represent